Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Articles/Replacement prod.pdf.md

-> Whites’ use of color blindness in interracial interaction correlates with exter-nal motivation to control prejudice
+> Whites’ use of color blindness in interracial interaction correlates with external motivation to control prejudice